cea-hpc/modules/INSTALL.rst

 parenthesis, to disable an option replace ``with`` by ``without`` for instance :instopt:`--without-modulepath<--with-modulepath>`):

+.. instopt:: --with-abort-on-error=LIST

+ When evaluating multiple modulefiles, if one fails abort evaluation sequence and withdraw already evaluated modulefiles for listed module sub-commands.
+ Sub-commands accepted in LIST are: :subcmd:`load`, :subcmd:`mod-to-sh` and :subcmd:`try-load` (elements in LIST are separated by ``:``). (default=)

+ This installation option defines the default value of the :mconfig:`abort_on_error` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.4

 .. instopt:: --with-avail-output=LIST

  Specify the content to report on avail sub-command regular output in addition